jgndev/posts/five-core-tech-skills-2025.md

 ## 1. Linux: The Operating System That Runs the World

-Linux powers everything from servers to cloud platforms to IoT devices.
-Just about every app, service, or piece of tech that is connected to a network that you have heard about is running Linux or a close cousin (Unix).
+Linux powers so much of the world from servers to cloud platforms to IoT devices.
+Just about every app, service, or piece of tech that is connected to a network that you have used or heard about is running Linux or a close cousin (Unix).

 As we will talk about soon, Containers are another core skill you need to learn and Linux is *the* platform for that.

 - **Why It Matters**: Being comfortable on a Linux machine is essential.
-It feels good to go blazing fast on a Linux machine knowing exactly what is going on and what you are doing.
-That feeling is worth the cost of getting there.
+It feels great to go blazing fast on a Linux machine knowing exactly what is going on and what you are doing.
 - **Get Started**: Install [Ubuntu](https://ubuntu.com) on an old laptop, virtual machine or whatever you have available and learn how to use the system for normal things.
 As you get comfortable start learning to configure and customize it.

-## 2. Networking: The thing connecting the World
+## 2. Networking: Connecting the World

 Networking is the tech that makes it all work.
-If you have mastery of Linux and Networking you can build anything, from simple systems to breathtaking marvels of engineering.
+Linux and Networking go together so it makes sense to understand how all these servers running the world's tech connect and talk to each other.

-- **Why It Matters**: A good grasp of Networking is required for most tech roles from entry level to platform engineering wizards building clouds.
+- **Why It Matters**: A good grasp of Networking is required for most tech roles from junior roles to platform engineering wizards building clouds.
 - **Get Started**: Use your home lab to learn how IPv4, Subnets, TCP/IP, UDP, Firewalls and DNS work.
-You will be ahead of the curve.

 ## 3. Containers: The Future of Software Deployment

-Containers are a technology that is made possible by features of the Linux kernel that make it possible to share a fully working application that behaves the same on any system, starts in seconds (or less) and can greatly simplify deployment.
+Containers are a technology that is made possible by features of the Linux kernel.
+We use Containers because we can share a fully working application that behaves the same everywhere, starts in seconds (or less) and greatly simplifies deployment.

-- **Why It Matters**: Containers power modern many modern apps you probably use all time behind the scenes, possibly on a Kubernetes cluser.
+- **Why It Matters**: Containers power many modern apps you probably use all time behind the scenes, possibly on a Kubernetes cluster.
 - **Get Started**: Install Docker, Podman or Rancher Desktop in your Homelab and learn to run *and* build containers.

 ## 4. Python: The Swiss Army Knife of Programming

-Python is everywhere—automation, data analysis, web development, and more.
-It’s beginner-friendly yet powerful enough for complex cloud solutions.
+Python is everywhere.
+Automation, Infrastructure as Code, Artificial Intelligence, Data Engineering, Analytics, Web Development, Package Managers, Networking tools, Cybersecurity tools, and much more.
+It is beginner-friendly yet powerful and a great place to start building cool stuff.

 - **Why It Matters**: Automating tasks with Python scripts saves time and looks great on a resume.
 It’s a must for DevOps and platform engineering roles.
 - **Get Started**: Write a simple Python script in your homelab to automate a task, like backing up files or pinging a server.
 Try it in 1 hour with a free code editor like VS Code.
 Then, level up with a script to monitor your homelab’s CPU usage.

 ## 5. Web Servers: The Heart of the Internet

-Web servers are everywhere, and not just obvious things like websites.
-Many services including major cloud providers are essentially Linux, Networking, Containers and Web Servers that expose functionality to users.
+Linux runs the world because it runs the world's Web Servers, and not just obvious things like websites.
+Many services including major cloud providers are Linux, Networking, Containers, Software and Web Servers when distilled down to their core components.

-Understanding Web Servers unlocks several key roles in tech like Developer, Cloud, DevOps, Cybersecurity, and more.
+Understanding Web Servers well unlocks several key roles in tech like Developer, Cloud, DevOps, Cybersecurity, Platform Engineer and more.

 - **Why It Matters**: Web servers are critical for network connected apps and services, and knowing how they work is a key skill.
-- **Get Started**: Install Nginx on your homelab and start learning the different things that web servers are used for including hosting websites.
+- **Get Started**: Install Nginx on your homelab and start learning the different things that web servers are used for in addition to hosting websites.

 ## How to Learn These Skills in Your Homelab on a Budget

-You don’t need a fat wallet to master these skills.
-Here’s how to start in 2025:

-- **Old PC ($0)**: Repurpose a dusty laptop with Ubuntu and free tools like Docker and VS Code.
-Perfect for Linux, Python, and web servers.
-- **Raspberry Pi ($35–$100)**: Grab a Raspberry Pi 5 (8GB RAM recommended) for containers and networking projects.
-It’s low-power and nerdy fun.
-- **MiniPC ($100–$300)**: A Beelink MiniPC with 16GB RAM can handle all five skills, including Kubernetes clusters for advanced container work.

-Try this beginner project: Install Ubuntu, run a Docker container with Nginx, write a Python script to check its status, and configure a local DNS server.
-Share your progress on X with #Homelab2025!
+I recommend that you get started with free tools like Docker, Rancher Desktop, Virtual Box and similar for free.
+You don't need to spend any money to learn these skills.
+Spending on Cloud services or hardware for your homelab is optional and if you are getting started you don't need anything but a Virtual Machine running Ubuntu and maybe Docker.

+Try this beginner project for example:

+- Install Ubuntu
+- Run Nginx in a Docker container
+- Write a Python script to check the status of the container
+- Learn how to expose the Nginx container on your home network so you can ping it from another computer

 ## Tips for Learning the 5 Core Skills